-Storage: to store binary values (ex) Register File: set of CPU registers
+- 2. Storage: to store binary values - Example: set of CPU registers ("register file") to store temporary values

 Give the CPU a "scratch space" to perform calculations and keep track of the state its in.

 CPU so far...

 - We can perform arithmetic!

 - Storage questions:

 - Where to the ALU input values come from?

 - Where do we store the result?

 - What does this "register" thing mean?